MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 #       Create & Test a Logistic Regression Model        #
 ##########################################################

-# Logistic regression vehicle transmission to estimate
+# Use logistic regression equation of vehicle transmission
+# in the data set mtcars to estimate the probability of
-# the probability of a vehicle being fitted with a
+# a vehicle being fitted with a manual transmission
-# manual transmission base on horsepower (hp) and weight (wt)
+# based on horsepower (hp) and weight (wt)

 # Create glm model with `mtcars` dataset
 carsModel <- glm(formula = am ~ hp + wt, data = mtcars, family = binomial)

-# Wrap prediction in a function
+# Produce a prediction function that can use the model
 manualTransmission <- function(hp, wt) {
      newdata <- data.frame(hp = hp, wt = wt)
      predict(carsModel, newdata, type = "response")
 }

-# test function by printing results
+# test function locally by printing results
 print(manualTransmission(120, 2.8)) # 0.6418125

 ##########################################################